ktneale/aes_demo_code/README.txt

 A collection of tools to arbitrarily encrypt/decrypt file using OpenSSL AES 256 CBC with a 128 bit block size.

 Note!
-It's for demonstration purposes only and uses fixed key and initialisation vector.
+It's for demonstration purposes only.
 It should not be used for production purposes!

 To build: